rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 [Making illegal states unrepresentable](https://blog.janestreet.com/effective-ml-revisited/) is a famous statement, with powerful consequences.
 The intuition behind it is as follows:

-> We want to be as precise as we can when designing the types that we use in our APIs, such that classes of invalid usages of the API would be refused by the type-checker and therefore the program would not compile successfully.
+> We want to be as precise as we can when designing the types that we use in our APIs, such that classes of invalid usages of the API would be rejected by the type-checker and therefore the program would not compile successfully.

 In other words: